 Delhi added 10,000 cases in just eight days from June 1

 With an average of 1,250 COVID-19 cases daily, Delhi added 10,000 cases in just eight days from June 1, a sharp spike from the 79 days it took to reach the 10,000 mark, analysis of data provided by the city government reveals.
-The city took 13 days for the tally to progress from 10,000 to 20,000.
+The city took 13 days for the tally to progress from 10,000 to the 20,000 mark.

-Delhi reported its first case on March 1, when a businessman in East Delhi was diagnosed with COVID-19 after returning from Italy.
-By May 18, the national capital reported a total of 10,054 cases at an average of nearly 127 instances of the infection daily.
+Delhi reported its first novel coronavirus case on March 1, when a businessman in East Delhi was diagnosed with the disease after returning from Italy.
+By May 18, the national capital had reported a total of 10,054 cases at an average of nearly 127 instances of the infection daily.
 In the next 13 days, the tally rose to 19,844, the Delhi government data shows.

 The number of deaths also saw a three-fold increase -- from 160 till May 18 to 473 by May 31.
 According to the Delhi government's health bulletin on Monday, the total number of COVID-19 cases reported in the national capital stood at 29,943 while 874 have died of the disease.
 The tally of total cases breached the 30,000 mark and the death toll rose to 905 the next day.